Mediatrix: Theological issues

+divinization is no longer out of reach.
+Christ is a divine hypostasis incarnated; Mary is a human hypostatis divinized."

+Roman Catholic theologians distinguish between universal mediation (in Latin: mediatio in universali) and particular mediation (in Latin: mediation in speciali). while the first concerns Mary's role as Mother of God and therefore source of saving grace, the second concerns her Intercession from heaven for special graces on behalf of one or people (alive or in Purgatory).
+The distinction is symmetrical to that between remote and immediate co-redemption.

 Mediatrix of all graces

 Going further than expressing belief in Mary as Mediatrix, proposals have been made to declare that Mary is the Mediatrix of all graces.
 Pope Benedict XV allowed the dioceses of Belgium to celebrate the feast of Mary Mediatrix of all graces on May 31 each year.
 In printings of the Roman Missal from that date until 1961, the Mass of Mary Mediatrix of All Graces was found in the appendix Missae pro aliquibus locis (Masses for Some Places), but not in the general calendar for use wherever the Roman Rite is celebrated.
 Other Masses authorized for celebration in different places on the same day were those of the Blessed Virgin Mary Queen of All Saints and Mother of Fair Love and Our Lady of the Sacred Heart of Jesus.
 The Belgian celebration has now been replaced by an optional memorial on 31 August of the Virgin Mary Mediatrix.